landlab/landlab/docs/dev_guide.rst

 What do I do if my pull request cannot be automatically merged?
 ---------------------------------------------------------------

 Get the latest upstream/master and go to the `master` branch.
-Remeber *do not develop here*.
+Remember, *do not develop here*.
 Always develop in a feature branch.
 Merge the lastest upstream master with your master::
   > git fetch upstream
   > git checkout master